Faculty ProfilesRima Arnaout, MD

 San Francisco, CA 94158

-Dr. Rima Arnaout is an Assistant Professor in Medicine (Cardiology).
+Dr. Rima Arnaout is an Assistant Professor in Medicine (Cardiology) and a member of the UCSF Institute for Computational Health Sciences (ICHS).
 She is a physician-scientist with a background in genetics, clinical research and programming, and a practicing cardiologist board-certified in multi-modality cardiovascular imaging.
 Improving the resolution and accuracy of cardiovascular phenotypes will lead to novel insights and therapies.
 This can occur by drilling down—understanding the genetic and cellular mechanism of a particular disease—or going broad, using computational means to analyze precision phenotypes at scale.
 Dr. Arnaout is currently developing computational methods to bring precision phenotyping to echocardiography.
 Her background as a physician-scientist informs the future scope of this work as a technology that can transform non-invasive imaging into a big-data tool for both research and clinical use.
 She also uses the zebrafish animal model to study cardiovascular developmental gene function and to model human cardiovascular disease.